iitis/ec-qaoa-code/README.md

-# Infeasible space reduction for QAOA through encoding change
+# [The title]

-Person responsible for data: *Adam Glos* (aglos [at] iitis.pl).
+Person responsible for data: Adam Glos (aglos [at] iitis.pl).

-The scripts necessary for generating the results provided in the "Infeasible space reduction for QAOA through encoding change".
+The scripts necessary for generating the results provided in the "Error mitigation for variational quantum algorithms through mid-circuit measurements"

-The code used on Ubuntu OS 20.04.
-It is not guaranteed it will work on other operating systems.
+The code was used on Ubuntu OS 20.04.
+It is not guarantee it will work on other operating systems

-## Software installation
+# Software instalation

-### Anaconda
+## Anaconda

-Anaconda distribution can be downloaded from https://www.anaconda.com/products/individual
+Anaconda distribution can be downloaded from https://www.anaconda.com/products/individual.
+To install

-To create new environment and install required packages use

   `conda env create -f hobo_encoding_change.yml`